Jo4712/archcss/specification.md

 - Want variables?
 Use `--custom-properties`
 - Want dark mode?
 Use `@media (prefers-color-scheme: dark)`

-ArchCSS gets out of your way and lets CSS do what it does best.
+archcss gets out of your way and lets CSS do what it does best.

 ### Implementation Commitment